 - Days for god to create the world

-- Days of morning in Judaism
+- Days of mourning in Judaism

 - Angels in Egyptian mythology

-- Major stars of big dipper
+- Major stars of the big dipper

 - Cervical vertebrae of most mammals